 FHWA Major Project Delivery Process

-For Federal funding to be authorized for the construction of Major Projects, the Project Owner must demonstrate to the FHWA that the project has been carefully planned out, i.e., costs have been estimated as accurately and meticulously as possible; risks have been carefully considered and mitigated; funding requirements and strategies have been clearly defined; and the implementation of the project delivery has been carefully planned.
+For Federal funding to be authorized for the construction of Major Projects, the Project Sponsor must demonstrate to the FHWA that the project has been carefully planned out, i.e., costs have been estimated as accurately as possible; risks have been carefully considered and mitigated; funding requirements and strategies have been clearly defined; and project roles, responsibilities, and processes have been identified.

-Through the different phases of project delivery, Project Owners are required to submit financial and management plans and are subject to undergo various FHWA review processes before Federal funding can be released for the project.
+Through the different phases of project delivery, Project Sponsors are required to submit financial and management plans and are subject to undergo various FHWA review processes before Federal funding can be released for project construction.
 The FHWA Major Project requirements include:

 - Cost Estimate Review